vsevolodnedora/vsevolodnedora/README.md

 including gradient boosting and random forest models, as well as conditional variational autoencoders (currently applied to the academic data acquired previously) that can be found in [PBA_projects](https://github.com/vsevolodnedora/PBA_projects).

+I am also working on the time-series forecasting model that will be in my portfolio soon!

 See my [arxive](https://arxiv.org/search/astro-ph?searchtype=author&query=Nedora,+V) and [iNSPIRE](https://inspirehep.net/authors/1881421).

 ### You can also find me here: